cdktf/cdktf-provider-snowflake/docs/schema.python.md

 - *Type:* str

-Specifies a managed schema.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies a managed schema.

 Managed access schemas centralize privilege management with the schema owner.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/schema#with_managed_access Schema#with_managed_access}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/schema#with_managed_access Schema#with_managed_access}

 ---